Site icon Regpack

 While creating your online course structure, it’s essential to go ahead and outline each lesson—even if it’s only for your own benefit.

 First, make sure each lesson is in the proper module and that they are ordered the way you want them.
+Then, decide on a flow that each lesson will follow.

 For instance, you might choose the following template: